Sugar is delicious, but lets face it, it can kill you.

 One that can be aided through the use of sweets and other sugary substances and you are trying to reduce or stop the illness from affecting you?

-Do you want to stop sugar so you can lose weight?
+Do you want to stop sugar so you can lose weight in 3 days?

 By the way, I have seen fat people start an exercise program, like going out for a jog every morning and come back home to eat donuts and ice-cream.